The responsible administrator for this section is the Office of Community Standards. The Office of Student Affairs has approval authority.

 2.12.
 Weapons, Explosives, Ammunition

-Possession, use, or distribution of firearms, ammunitions or explosives or of other weapons (see Section 9.20 and 9.21, Fire and Life Safety).
+Possession, use, or distribution of firearms, ammunition, explosives, or other weapons (see Section 9.0, Fire and Life Safety, and Section 23, Weapons Policy).

 2.13.
-Drug/Alcohol Use, Possession, and Distribution (see Section 4, Alcohol and other Drugs)
+Alcohol and other Drugs (see Section 4, Alcohol and other Drugs)

-2.13.2.
-The unauthorized possession or distribution of alcohol or legal drugs.
+2.13.3.
+The unlawful possession, use, abuse, purchase, promotion, manufacture, or distribution of alcohol or other legal drugs.

 2.14.1.
-Altering, forging, or contributing to fraudulent use of College transcripts, identification (IDs) or other official, non-College records.
+Altering, forging, or contributing to fraudulent use of College documents, identification (IDs), or other official, non-College records.

 Knowingly giving false information, refusing to identify oneself, or refusing to present College identification to Amherst College Police or to other authorized College personnel.